Architecture¶

 Both converge on build_collection_from_table(),

-which validates the collection contract, derives scene_bbox, and adds
+which validates the collection contract, derives bbox, and adds partition

 Why Parquet indexes?¶